-So, at the moment we just want to be out of the caravan.
+So, at the moment we just want to be out of the campervan.
 Maybe we will feel like being in it again, but maybe we won’t.
-We want to sell it, as we still want to travel, but just not in a caravan any more.
+We want to sell it, as we still want to travel, but just not in a campervan any more.
 Maybe three years was our limit?
 Or maybe we just need a break.
 Or maybe we should have got laptop computers rather than two desktops so that I could have been more mobile in where I was working so that it didn’t get to this.

 Either way, anyone know someone who wants a campervan?
 It is too good a campervan to waste sitting there, not being used.